jobial-io/sclap/README.md

 Pinging localhost with 2 packets, timeout: 5 seconds, ttl: Some(100)...
 ```

-Of course, these examples assume that you have created an alias to or wrapped up your Scala app so that you can execute
+Of course, these examples assume that you have created an alias to your Scala app or wrapped it up in a script so that
-it on the command line as `PingExample`).
+you can execute it on the command line as `PingExample`.

 ## Introduction

 **Sclap** is a purely functional, type safe, composable, easy to test command line argument parser for Scala.
 Command
 line is still king and writing command line tools should be straightforward and painless.

-Although **Sclap** is built on
+Although Sclap is built on
 **Cats**, **Cats Effect** and **Cats Free** in a purely functional style and combines best with the Cats ecosystem, you
 don't need to know any of those libraries to depend on it.
 Sclap can be used seamlessly in non-Cats based or non-FP
 applications as well.
 It comes with: